chrisdone-archive/inflex/legal/privacy-policy.md

 ## Your rights

-Under certain circumstances, you have the following rights under data protection laws in relation to your personal data.
+Under certain circumstances, you have the following rights under data protection laws in relation to your personal data:

 * Request access to your personal data